larswan/js-classes/README.md

 [MDN Webdocs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties)

 Properties or methods that can't be accessed from outside the class.
-Helps maintain the classes internal state since
+Helps maintain the classes internal state since other private fields can't be changed by other code - can only be changed by class functions.

 - Prefixed with #
 - Private identifiers must be unique